Sculptra: What You Need to Know

 Sculptra is an FDA-approved facial injectable that corrects signs of aging by restoring volume to areas of fat loss or sagging skin.
 As with other fillers, they are your “liquid” facelift.

 It contains poly-L-lactic acid (PLLA), a biocompatible synthetic substance that stimulates collagen production and can be used to treat deep lines, creases, and folds to give a more youthful

 Where is it Injected?

 Sculptra is similar to other dermal injectables.
-As a minimally-invasive procedure, Sculptra is injected beneath the skin usually in the face, where it stimulates new collage production.
-Collagen, to review, is responsible for elastic appearance of your skin.
+As a minimally-invasive procedure, Sculptra is injected beneath the skin usually in the face, where it stimulates new collagen production.
+Collagen, to review, is responsible for the elastic appearance of your skin.